 When I was battling histamine intolerance, this supplement was a true life-saver for me, and I would not have a meal without it!
 Simply take one or two capsules no more than 15 minutes before you eat to prevent histamine intolerance symptoms.
 You can learn more about Histazyme, how it works, and how to take it in the video below.

 Address the Root Cause of Your Histamine Intolerance

 The real key to overcoming histamine intolerance is to identify and treat the root cause of the issue.
-In my clinic, I find that histamine intolerance is often caused by a gut health issue, particularly SIBO.
+In my experience, I find that histamine intolerance is often caused by a gut health issue, particularly SIBO.
 In fact, SIBO was the cause of my histamine intolerance.
 Other common causes I see are leaky gut and gluten intolerance.
 If you think gut problems are causing your histamine intolerance, I recommend completing The Myers Way® Guide to the Gut eCourse.
 It includes diagnostic quizzes, meal plans, and handy tools to help you diagnose and treat your gut infections at home.